jsulmont/kafka-rkt/README.md

-rdkafka - Racket binding to Apache Kafka
+A Racket interface to Apache Kafka
 =======

 # TL;DR